-Bulgarians love salads, and fresh salads, as well as salads made with yogurt, accompany most meals.
 Large meat eaters, Bulgarians like spicy meatballs and meat patties, and will serve up tasty one-pot meat and vegetable dishes in traditional restaurants or at the traditional Bulgarian table.
-Desserts in Bulgaria often hearken from Turkey, but you can also find traditional Bulgarian desserts if you really wish to sample the full range of Bulgarian cuisine.Continue to 5 of 5 below.
+Bulgarians also like fresh salads, especially when made with yogurt, to accompany most meals.
+Desserts are influenced by their Turkish neighbors, but you can also find traditional Bulgarian desserts like banitsa, which can be sweet or savory, if you really wish to sample the full range of Bulgarian cuisine.